 Importing and Exporting Models

-Understanding the model architecture
+Understanding the model structure

-1. Morphology: The physical structure of the neuron (dendrites, soma, axon)
+1. Morphology: The physical structure of the neuron (dendrites, soma, axon).

 DendroTweaks organizes these components in a structured directory: